rgorby/MAGE/docs/source/quickStart/running/geoQuickStart.rst

 Geospace Quick Start
 ====================

-These instructions illustrate the process of running a simple magnetosphere model to test your build of the ``kaiju`` code.
+These instructions illustrate the process of running a magnetosphere simulation using the MAGE model in the ``kaiju`` code.

 Before you begin
 ----------------

-.. note:: The ``makeitso.py`` script discussed below uses functions provided
-    by the ``kaipy`` python package.

 *Source* (not *run*) the environment setup scripts for the ``kaiju`` and ``kaipy`` software.
 For example: